jzstark/databoxVPN/README.md

     `./databoxVPN.sh`
   1. Wait for the setup to complete (several minutes) and in the databoxVPN/generated-docs folder open the html file, which will leads you to setup and connect VPNs.

+## ToDo

+* Dockerize current toolset.

+## Acknowledgements

+This work is modified from [Streisand](https://github.com/jlund/streisand), a superb anti-censorship tool.